Abstract Guidelines – MISWeek 2018

 (Note: Poster presenters must also follow the Scientific Poster Submission Instructions; Video presenters must also follow the Video Submission Instructions)

-• An online Abstract Submission Form must be completed for each Abstract submitted.
+• An online Abstract Submission Form and Disclosure Affidavit must be completed for each Abstract submitted.
 No more than two submissions as a first author/presenter will be accepted.

 • Abstract text (250 words or less) must be entered in the area provided on the online Abstract Submission Form.

-• Provide authors’ names, first name followed by the last name, and degrees.
-The author submitting the form will be considered the presenter unless otherwise noted.
+• The author submitting the form will be considered the presenter unless otherwise noted.

 • All text should use upper and lower case letters, including the title.
 DO NOT type in all upper case or all lower case letters.